rafaelromao/keyboards/docs/maintenance.md

 # rafaelromao's keyboard layout

 ## Maintenance
-The Maintenance layer is activated holding both outer thumb keys and we have options like:
+The Maintenance layer is activated holding both outer thumb keys and allows us to:
 - Put the keyboard in bootloader mode.
 - Clear the eeprom.
 - Configure RGB.